top of page

 wherisitheld

-Where is it held?
+Where is

 Mediations are commonly held in lawyers' offices or commercially available facilities.
 Mediations require a room large enough to hold all participants for plenary sessions, and separate rooms for individual break-out or "caucus" sessions.
 Mediations tend to be intense experiences and it is important that food, coffee, and other refreshments are readily available throughout what can be long days of interaction.